Boeing's ousted CEO departs with $62 million, even without severance pay

 “Upon his departure, Dennis received the benefits to which he was contractually entitled and he did not receive any severance pay or a 2019 annual bonus,” Boeing said in a statement.

-Reporting by David Shepardson in Washington and Tracy Rucinski in Chicago; Additional reporting by Ankit Ajmera in Bengaluru and Eric M. Johnson in Seattle; Editing by Shounak Dasgupta, Matthew Lewis and Sonya Hepinstall
+Reporting by David Shepardson in Washington and Tracy Rucinski in Chicago; Additional reporting by Ankit Ajmera in Bengaluru, Peter Henderson in San Francisco and Eric M. Johnson in Seattle; Editing by Matthew Lewis, Sonya Hepinstall and Sandra Maler